 We understand ASO funding arrangements very well and we use them for many of our clients, but they are not without risk and they demand a higher level of advisor expertise and support to help manage.
 It is not advisable to request ASO funding arrangements from your average broker.

-Q: How much can I save by having our EHC & Dental claims funded through an ASO arrangement?
+How much can I save by having our EHC & Dental claims funded through an ASO arrangement?

 Depending on plan design, the level of advisory advice that you’re currently receiving and the pooling arrangements (domestic and international), companies can expect to reduce their insured EHC and Dental costs by 7-12% per year.

-Q: What’s the risk of going with an ASO EHC and Dental claims processing arrangement?
+What’s the risk of going with an ASO Benefit Plan?